Terminal-2 icon

 The POS app should now show that the card is eligible for a tax refund.
 This depends on how the eligibility check is set up with your TFS provider and POS system.

 4. Send a payment request with taxfree.indicator set to true, and complete the payment on the terminal.
-Note the PSP reference of the transaction.
+Find the PSP reference of the Transaction in the transactionID.

-5. Issue a tax-free form from your POS app.
+5. Issue a tax-free form from your POS app based on the specifications provided by the TFS provider.

 6. In your Customer Area, look up the transaction by PSP reference and check that the POS tile contains an ID in the Tax Free Identifier field.
 If this field is empty, contact your TFS provider to discover what went wrong.